 Correspondence tuition for Victorian school children had relatively simple beginnings and initially there was no ‘grand plan’ for what the school would eventually become.
 While it did not take long for correspondence lessons to be available to primary and secondary students in remote areas throughout the state, correspondence education in fact began with young teachers employed in remote areas of Victoria.
 It was suggested as a means of upgrading the qualifications of those teaching in classrooms too far away to attend classes at the Melbourne Teachers’ College.

 The extension of this service to Victorian school children in 1914 was a breakthrough for primary and later secondary education, not only within this State but in other Australian states, and by the 1930s there were requests from educational institutions overseas for information and teaching materials.
-Victoria was the first in Australia to provide such a service and New South Wales correspondence schooling soon followed in 1916, after another mother’s similar request there, as well as Tasmania and Western Australia (1918), South Australia (1920) and Queensland (1922).
+Victoria was the first in Australia to provide such a service and New South Wales correspondence schooling soon followed in 1916, after a mother’s request there, as well as Tasmania and Western Australia (1918), South Australia (1920) and Queensland (1922).

 The role of Victoria’s Correspondence School (CSV) in nation building was identified in a 1936 study by A.T.
 Brown who pointed out that giving their children educational opportunity was ‘in some way repaying the pioneers who were prepared to move away from the city and undertake the development of the state’s natural resources’ (Brown, 1936, p.10).
 Services such as schools and medical aid considered essential in suburban areas were absent in the remote bush, and families relied upon their own initiative and available resources to survive.